 Occupational Therapy School Accreditation

-The American Occupational Therapy Association (AOTE) is the accrediting agency for occupational therapy schools and programs.
-With their stamp of approval, students can be assured their coursework is in line with the AOTE’s standards.
+The American Occupational Therapy Association (AOTA) is the accrediting agency for occupational therapy schools and programs.
+With their stamp of approval, students can be assured their coursework is in line with the AOTA’s standards.